 Boggs, a former traveling salesman, believed in expanding the local transportation network.
 Pittsburgh itself was served by a city-wide street car system, but there was no such service to reach the lucrative customers to the north of the city.
 Boggs envisioned an interurban railway as a solution to stay connected with his many customers and friends to the north.
 The line would provide daily passenger and freight service from Pittsburgh up to the counties of Beaver, Butler, and Lawrence.

-In 1906 a new corporation was formed, with Boggs as President and principal owner, in an effort to start the Pittsburgh, Harmony, Butler, and New Castle Railway (PHB&NC), a short-gauge trolley that would become known popularly as the Harmony Short Line or simply the Harmony Line.
-The laying of track and building of infrastructure commenced immediately.
-Buhl, Boggs’ partner in the retail business, supported the effort but was not connected to the Harmony operation in any official capacity.
-Years later, in 1913, the Harmony Electric Company was formed from multiple interests and handled the electric power responsibilities associated with the Harmony Line.
+In 1906 a new corporation was formed, with Boggs as President and principal owner, in an effort to start the Pittsburgh, Harmony, Butler, and New Castle Railway (PHB&NC), a short-gauge streetcar or trolley line that would become known popularly as the Harmony Short Line or simply the Harmony Line.
+The laying of track and building of infrastructure commenced immediately, with a headquarters facility set up at Harmony Junction.
+Henry Buhl, Boggs’ partner in the retail business, supported the effort but was not connected to the Harmony operation in any official capacity.

-The Harmony Line, with Henry “Hardhat Harry” Etheridge of Zelienople serving as Superintendent, opened for business in July 1908.
+The Harmony Line, with Henry “Hardhat Harry” Etheridge of Zelienople serving as Superintendent, was opened for business in July 1908.
 It ran from Pittsburgh up to Evans City where it split into two sections.
-One line ran off to the northeast towards Butler, with stops in places known such as Buhl, Reiber, Meridian, and Lyndora.
-The other section ran west to Ellwood City and on to New Castle on roughly what is today Route 65/Butler Road.
-There were many smaller stops in between on the Evans City-Ellwood-New Castle line at such locales known as Harmony Junction, Zelienople, Frisco, Hazel Dell, Shenango, and Cascade Park.
-Over 150 stations along the way, but the trolleys would usually stop at the smaller ones only if someone was waiting to be picked up or wanted to stop there.
+One line ran off to the northeast towards Butler, while the other section ran west to Ellwood City and on to New Castle on roughly what is today Route 65 (New Castle-Ellwood Road).
+There were over 150 stations along the way, but the trolleys would only stop at the smaller ones if someone was waiting to be picked up or wanted to stop there.
 There were also express cars that only stopped at select larger stations.